pymonger/qfx_fixer/README.md

 # qfx_fixer
-Script to fix transactions in QFX file downloaded from Capital One
+Script to fix transactions in QFX file downloaded from Capital One for import into Microsoft Money

 ## Requirements
 - python 3.7+